hit-me-201n12/blackjack/documentation.md

   - Creating an image element for the new Card and assigning it a source for its corresponding .png file
   - Making sure that the dealer's first Card's image element' source is set to 'back.png' to keep it hidden from view of the other players.
   - Determining which ```<div>``` the image element needs to be appended to and if the image needs to be scaled down.
-  - Determining if the Player's Hand has been dealt a blackjack, a score of 21, or busted as a result of adding the new Card.
+  - Determining if the dealers's Hand has been dealt a blackjack, a score of 21, or busted as a result of adding the new Card.
+  - Making a call to checkHand() to see if a Player has scored 21 or busted.
   - Making a call to setOrder() to advance to the next player.
+- **checkHand():** This method performs a check to see if a Player's Hand has busted or reached a score of 21 after the Player has hit.
+If either of those conditions has been met, the Player's playing property is set to false and the order of players is adjusted.
 - **stay():** This method allows a Player to complete their turn without adding an additional Card to their Hand.
 It then calls setOrder() to advance to the next player.
 - **newGame():** This method is called at the beginning of a new game/round and replaced the Player's Hand with a new Hand and resets their playing property to 'true'.